tarwn/lessthandot-hugo/blogs/content/posts/2012-06-11-the-tech-on-tap-v1.md

   - Professional Development

 ---
-To sum up my latest adventure, [Tech on Tap v1.2 SharePoint][1], here’s a simple Top 10 List – in no particular order.
+To sum up my latest adventure, [Tech on Tap v1.2 SharePoint][1], here's a simple Top 10 List – in no particular order.

 10. The [Stone Cellar Brewpub][2] Scottish Ale.
 This was a smooth, rich beer.
 Yum.